Happy new year, dear readers!

 Your turn…

 What or who are your go-tos for design support, and why?
-Share your favourite knitwear design resources in the comments below!
+Share your favourite resources for knitwear designers in the comments below!